Shaman16x/Csci5103Project/Nachos-Java/nachos/pa1/README.txt

 	In the Nachos-Java directory type make.

 How To Run Schedulers
-Tests
-	Static Priority
-		After compiling, type
-		%java nachos.machine.Machine -[] pa1_sptest.conf
-		sptest.conf is the configuration file for Static Priority

-	Dynamic Priority
-		After compiling, type
-		%java nachos.machine.Machine -[] pa1_dptest.conf
-		dptest.conf is the configuration file for Dynamic Priority

-	Multi-Level
-		After compiling, type
-		%java nachos.machine.Machine -[] pa1_mltest.conf
-		mltest.conf is the configuration file for Multi-Level

-These tests will create log files in which you can see when each thread was scheduled and finished.
-The log files are located in the Nachos-Java directory and named:
-	Static Priority: "SPLogFile.txt"
-	Dynamic Priority: "DPLogFile.txt"
-	Multi-Level: "MLLogFile.txt"

 To use these Schedulers in Nachos change "ThreadedKernel.scheduler = nachos.threads.RoundRobinScheduler" in the nachos.conf file in Nachos-Java directory to equal our Schedulers.
 Nachos